ansys/pyaedt-toolkits-antenna/doc/source/toolkit/index.rst

 API reference
 =============

-This section provides descriptions of the two APIs available for the Antenna toolkit:
+This section provides descriptions of the two APIs available for the AEDT Antenna Toolkit:

 - **Toolkit API**: Contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
 This API provides methods